Overview of Preparing for Medical Needs At UC Davis

 Make sure you have important pieces of your medical history or health information to keep with you for times where you may need to access care away from home.
 Information on the following topics are helpful to discuss or have available when receiving care from a new provider.

 - Chronic conditions*

 - Current medications (includes prescription and over the counter medications, herbal and dietary supplements and vitamins)

 - Prior surgery

-* If you are receiving regular care for chronic conditions such as diabetes, asthma, colitis, etc., you can have your primary care provider prepare a summary letter detailing your condition(s).
-Students can also contact the SHS Medical Director, Thomas Ferguson, M.D., at 530.752.7842 to discuss continuity of care for chronic conditions.
+* If you are receiving regular care for chronic conditions such as diabetes, asthma, colitis, etc., you can have your home treating provider prepare a summary letter detailing your condition(s).
+Students with chronic health conditions should set up an establish care visit with their new SHCS primary care provider upon arrival to UC Davis.

 Students can submit their medical history online through Health-e-Messaging.
 Students can also deliver (in-person), send, or fax us their summary letters and medical records.
 Students should remember to include their name and date of birth on their documentation so we can match it with the their records at student health.
 A student ID number, if available, is also useful to provide.